janpstrunn/forg/README.md

 ## Configuration

-This script reads the `forg.conf` which contains arrays, as follows:
+This script reads the `forg.conf` which contains arrays.
+There is a big array called `ftp` and two extra arrays to serve as a template.
+One of them looks like this:

 ```shell
 declare -A gallery=(